SDT Appeals to the Administrative Court

 Will the Appeal be successful?

 The Administrative Court will not interfere with the SDT’s decision as an informed expert tribunal unless there has been a procedural error, or the decision is plainly wrong.
-However, individual judges interpret the test differently.
+Generally, there are three standards that appeals focus on: legal error, abuse of discretion, and substantial evidence.
+Even though individual judges may interpret the test differently, this system is entirely independent of Government and its administration.

 When will the Appeal be heard?